-Welcome to the registration page for all open events at the Athenaeum for the Spring 2018.
+Welcome to the registration page for the fall 2018 season of the Athenaeum.

 Please note that this registration page is the only recognized mechanism for signing up for meals associated with Athenaeum events.
 Alternative registrations provided by third parties (such as Eventbrite) are not managed or controlled by the College, and unfortunately such registrations cannot be honored to allow dining with us in advance of the talk.

 Events generally open for registration on a rolling basis every two weeks over the course of the semester.
 The CMC community has priority for dinner reservations.
 Space permitting, when meal spots are available for members of the other Claremont Colleges, a note is added to the event listing and registration is open for all others.

 Unless otherwise noted, the talk itself is free and open to all, and no reservations are required to attend the talk only.
 Seating for only the talk itself is on a first-come basis.

 Please click "Sign Up" under individual events to sign up for open events.
 If there is no button showing, the registration is currently closed either because the event is full or the reservation window has passed.
 Please check back later or contact the Ath at firstname.lastname@example.org.

 Unless otherwise noted, lunch begins at 11:45 a.m; speaker presentations begin at 12:15 p.m.
 Evening programs typically begin with a reception at 5:30 p.m.; dinner is served at 6 p.m; and the talk begins at 6:45 p.m.
 Reservations are required for all meals.

 An explanation of the reservation process and a list of frequently asked questions is available.
 Additional questions may also be directed to the Ath at email@example.com.